 To protect against such attacks, especially the outlined email conversation thread hijacking, users should be cautious when they receive an out-of-order reply from a conversation partner, that tries to entice them to open links or other documents, either attached directly to the email or via a file hosting service, especially when such documents do not fit into the conversation and/or are delivered via an unusual mechanism, e.g., if documents are usually shared via a company internal file sharing solution, users should be especially cautious opening files shared via external services.

-Hornetsecurity’s Spam and Malware Protection, with the highest detection rates on the market, already detects and blocks all variations of the outlined emails currently distributing the Ursnif malware variant.
+Hornetsecurity’s Spam Filtering and Malware Protection, with the highest detection rates on the market, already detects and blocks all variations of the outlined emails currently distributing the Ursnif malware variant.
 Here it is also important that users do not let themselves be fooled by the outlined email conversation thread hijacking.
 Hornetsecurity’s Advanced Threat Protection extends this protection by also detecting yet unknown threats.
 When using Hornetsecurity’s encryption service a third-party service such as Firefox Send to encrypt sent documents is not necessary.
 Outgoing emails are automatically encrypted with one of the common encryption technologies (PGP, S/MIME or TLS), depending on the set policy and availability of the corresponding certificates, without any further user intervention.